uabrc/uabrc.github.io/docs/cheaha/slurm/practical_sbatch.md

 The input data takes the form of a simple text file (specifically a comma-separated value or CSV file) with four integers as described above.
 The upstream source of this data puts each simulation in a separate file in a separate folder.
 This may feel contrived for a simple example, but real experimental data is often structured with one treatment per folder, so we are using it in this example.
 We do not necessarily know in advance how many data folders will be present when we run the code.
 Sure, we could count manually and then hardcode that value, but we are trying to automate our process to avoid introducing errors and to save time in the future.

-All of the above constraints must fit within the framework provided by SLURM and the `sbatch --array` job style.
+All of the above constraints must fit within the framework provided by Slurm and the `sbatch --array` job style.
 Now that we have a complete list of requirements, we are ready to start forming a solution.

 ## Building a Solution

 We are going to need three components to effectively use `sbatch array` jobs given the requirements and constraints of the task.

 1. The `simulate` code that transforms inputs to outputs.
 We are assuming this exists and will not discuss the implementation in detail here.
-2. A `job` shell script file that instructs SLURM how to allocate each array job task.
+2. A `job` shell script file that instructs Slurm how to allocate each array job task.
 3. A `main` shell script to automate the `--array` bounds and call the `job` script.

 ### Job Script

 The job shell script file will be very much like a typical `sbatch` job script.
-The preamble will contain the details of SLURM scheduler instructions in the form of flags.
+The preamble will contain the details of Slurm scheduler instructions in the form of flags.
 After the preamble comes the payload, where we instruct the shell what commands need to be run within each task.

 #### Preamble

-The preamble of an `sbatch` job script instructs SLURM how to queue the job and what resources to allocate.
+The preamble of an `sbatch` job script instructs Slurm how to queue the job and what resources to allocate.
 Our preamble is relatively straightforward and should look familiar if you've written job scripts before.
 For more detailed information on what the flags mean please see [Slurm Flags](submitting_jobs.md#slurm-flags-and-environment-variables).

 ```shell title="job script preamble"
 #! /bin/bash